jsvan/Hilbert_SVM/README.md

-bin/hilbert.py is the main interesting class. bin/tests etc. are what I run. bin/tools.py and bin/euclidean.py are to hold helpful functions not diretly related to Hilbert.
+* The main interesting classes are bin/hilbert.py and bin/tests/test_hilbert.py
+* The code to run is found in bin/tests etc.
+* helpful functions not directly related to Hilbert are held in bin/tools.py and bin/euclidean.py

 Necessary packages: numpy, matplotlib